Dr. Colin Hobson

 Dr. Lucy Liu

-Dr. Liu is ecstatic to be the newest optometrist joining the Fort Saskatchewan Eye Care team!
+Dr. Liu is ecstatic to be on the Fort Saskatchewan Eye Care team!
 She grew up in Saskatoon, SK with her mom, dad, and younger sister.
-Following high school, she spent a total of seven years at the University of Waterloo, ON, obtaining her Bachelors of Science degree and Doctor of Optometry degree in 2018.
+Following high school, she spent a total of seven years at the University of Waterloo, ON, obtaining her Bachelor of Science degree and Doctor of Optometry degree in 2018.

 Dr. Liu enjoys seeing patients of all ages, from the little kiddos to her senior patients.
 Dr. Liu is accepting new patients and would be happy to provide comprehensive eye care for you and your family.